exanauts/ExaPF.jl/docs/src/quickstart.md

 ```
 `polar_gpu` will load all the structures it needs on the GPU, to
 avoid unnecessary movements between the host and the device.
-We could load the other structures directly on the GPU with:
+We can load the other structures directly on the GPU with:
 ```julia
 physical_state_gpu = get(polar, ExaPF.PhysicalState())
 ExaPF.init_buffer!(polar_gpu, physical_state_gpu) # populate values inside buffer